GongT/baobao/@idlebox/browser/docs/browser.api.md

 import { WrappedConsole } from '@idlebox/common';
 import { WrappedConsoleOptions } from '@idlebox/common';

-// Warning: (ae-missing-release-tag) "TimeoutStorage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TimeoutStorage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class TimeoutStorage<T> {